JVC Projectors

 P3 filter 100% 100% n/a n/a n/a

-HDR Auto Tone Map yes yes yes yes no
+HDR Auto Tone Map yes yes yes yes yes

 Manual download download download download download